-Genes: If either of your pets’ parents have had a history of cancer, it is likely that your pet might get it too, simply because it’s in their genes.
-More often than not, puppies bought from puppy mills or backyard breeders suffer from cancer either because their parents were raised in stressful environments or unhygienic surroundings that cause internal infections.
+If either of your pets’ parents has had a history of cancer, your pet might likely get it too, simply because it’s in their genes.
+More often than not, puppies bought from puppy mills or backyard breeders suffer from cancer either because their parents were raised in stressful environments or in unhygienic surroundings that cause internal infections.

-Stress: Although stress isn’t the primary cause of any cancer, it is an aggressive aggravator of any underlying condition.
-Stress in pets can stem from under exercising, lack of mental stimulation, separation anxiety, being tied/kenneled etc.
+Although stress isn’t the primary cause of any cancer, it is an aggressive aggravator of any underlying condition.
+Stress in pets can stem from under-exercising, lack of mental stimulation, separation anxiety, being tied/kenneled etc.

-Environment: Pets that live in environments with second-hand smoke, herbicides, weedicides, pollutants etc expose themselves to these carcinogens that may have an adverse affect on their health.
+Pets that live in environments with second-hand smoke, herbicides, weedicides, pollutants, etc expose themselves to these carcinogens that may hurt their health.

-Obesity: Obesity and obesity-related health complications like heart disease, diabetes, respiratory disorders etc., can cause cancer in pets.
+Obesity and obesity-related health complications like heart disease, diabetes, respiratory disorders, etc can cause cancer in pets.
 Most often, obesity stems from overfeeding, under-exercising, and a lack of mental stimulation.

 What are some of the warning signs of cancer in pets?

-Unexplained Bleeding: Bleeding that hasn’t stemmed from any particular cause, such as, injury or inflammation can be a cause for concern.
+Bleeding that hasn’t stemmed from any particular cause, such as injury or inflammation can be a cause for concern.
 Unexplained bleeding refers to sudden, unexpected bleeding from the nose, gums, penis, and vagina.
-Oftentimes, bleeding from wounds that have already healed or from wounds that refuse to heal need to checked at the veterinarian.
+Oftentimes, bleeding from wounds that have already healed or from wounds that refuse to heal need to be checked at the veterinarian.

-Lethargy: When a super energetic pet wakes up one morning feeling a bit blue, it doesn’t necessarily mean cancer.
+When a super energetic pet wakes up one morning feeling a bit blue, it doesn’t necessarily mean cancer.
 However, if these ‘mornings’ repeat themselves often, regardless of your pet’s activity level, it might help to get it checked at the vet.
-Lethargy is often accompanies with stiffness, pain, loss of appetite, vomiting, and/or diarrhoea.
+Lethargy is often accompanied by stiffness, pain, loss of appetite, vomiting, and/or diarrhoea.

-Unexplained Vomiting: Vomiting that occurs repeatedly and is of the same texture and colour, along with other symptoms such as loss of appetite, weakness, weight loss, and/or stiffness can indicate an underlying cancer.
-More often than not, unexplained vomiting can be the start of something as trivial like a stomach infection or as dangerous as cancer.
+Vomiting that occurs repeatedly and is of the same texture and colour, along with other symptoms such as loss of appetite, weakness, weight loss, and/or stiffness can indicate underlying cancer.
+More often than not, unexplained vomiting can be the start of something as trivial as a stomach infection or as dangerous as cancer.
 Either way, it is best to consult a veterinarian if vomiting occurs more than once.

-Unexplained Constipation/Diarrhoea: Like vomiting, constipation and diarrhoea that is accompanied with other warning signs can mean cancer.
-However, since constipation and diarrhoea are almost too common in pets, unless it occurs with more than three or more warning signs, it doesn’t usually indicate a cancer.
+Like vomiting, constipation and diarrhoea that is accompanied by other warning signs can mean cancer.
+However, since constipation and diarrhoea are almost too common in pets unless it occurs with more than three or more warning signs, it doesn’t usually indicate cancer.

-Foul Odours: Odours that are horribly smelly, remain for a long time, and are from the mouth, ears, and skin requires immediate medical attention to rule out the possibility of cancer.
+Odours that are horribly smelly, remain for a long time and are from the mouth, ears, and skin requires immediate medical attention to rule out the possibility of cancer.
 Remember that some odours may just mean an infection, but it is best to consult a veterinarian either way.

-Tartar: Tartar is the yellow buildup on your cat's teeth that doesn't look like it'd come off easily.
+Tartar is the yellow buildup on your cat's teeth that doesn't look like it'd come off easily.
 Tartar leads to Gingivitis, which leads to oral cancer if left undetected without treatment.
-The best way to tackle tartar is through dental scaling and chew bones.
+The best way to tackle tartar is through dental scaling and chewing bones.

-Remember, the earlier you spot these warning signs, the easier it is for your veterinarian to detect the cancer early and nip it at the bud!
+Remember, the earlier you spot these warning signs, the easier it is for your veterinarian to detect cancer early and nip it in the bud!
 So, watcha’ waitin’ for?
 Get your pet screened for cancer today!